Who should read this guide?

 Remitting Custom Taxes

-In most areas, Airbnb will help collect taxes and remit them to your tax authority on your behalf.
-In such case, you can skip this section.
-But if you want more control over your funds, you should choose to receive custom taxes directly from Airbnb and remit them yourself.
-If you go this route in Airbnb, Tallybreeze (formerly Bnbtally) will automatically allocate any custom taxes associated with each reservation using the Custom Taxes line in our preset.
-You can then pay out to the tax authority following the example below.
+In most areas, Airbnb collects taxes and remits them to the tax authority on your behalf.
+If that applies to you, you can skip this section.
+However, if you prefer greater control over your funds, you can choose to receive custom taxes directly from Airbnb and remit them yourself.
+When you take this approach, Tallybreeze will automatically allocate the custom taxes for each reservation using the Custom Taxes line in the preset.
+You can then pay the tax authority following the example below.

 Example

-The listing, 462 Atlas Way, is set up on Airbnb to receive custom taxes for all reservations.
-In Tallybreeze (formerly Bnbtally), these amounts are allocated to “24200 – Rental Liability: Airbnb Custom Taxes Payable”.
-After running a balance sheet report on this listing in QuickBooks, you see that $200 is owed for transient occupancy taxes.
+The listing at 462 Atlas Way is configured in Airbnb to collect custom taxes for all reservations.
+In Tallybreeze, these amounts are posted to “24200 – Rental Liability: Airbnb Custom Taxes Payable.”
+After running a Balance Sheet report for this listing in QuickBooks, you determine that $200 is owed in transient occupancy taxes.

-First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
-Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry:
+To remit this amount, send your payment to the tax authority via bank transfer, ACH, check, or another accepted method.
+Once the transaction posts, record the outgoing payment from your Operations Bank Account using the following entry:

 Detailed instructions for QuickBooks Online